SickChill/SickChill.Wiki/SickChill-installation-CENTOS-6.md

 ## CENTOS 6
-The following instructions are for installing Sick-Rage on CentOS 6.
+The following instructions are for installing SickChill on CentOS 6.

 The installation should also be applicable to RHEL 6 and Fedora (12, 13, or 14) with minimal changes.